OctopusDeploy/blog/blog/2018-01/octopus-release-2018.1.md

 In Octopus `2018.1` we have effectively split the `Octopus Administrators` team and its `System Administrator` user role into two parts:

-- We've kept the existing `Octopus Administrators` team and `System Administrator` role which is primarily focused on configuring the Octopus Server and how it is hosted
+- We've kept the existing `Octopus Administrators` team and `System Administrator` role which behave exactly the same as today
-- We've added a new `Octopus Managers` team and `System Manager` role which is all about configuring your users, teams, projects, environments, etc
+- We've added a new `Octopus Managers` team and `System Manager` role which can do everything, except certain system-level functions reserved for system administrators

 This makes a lot of sense for [Octopus Cloud](https://octopus.com/cloud):